qwak-ai/build-action/README.md

 - `environment`: The Qwak environment to use.
 For example, `dev`, `staging`, or `production`.
 - `logs-as-json`: Output logs as JSON for easier parsing.
 Default: `false`.
 - `timeout-after`: How many minutes to wait for the build before timing out.
 Default: 30.
+- `from-file`: Build model with configuration as code from the specified file.
+Github Action arguments will overwrite any file configs.

 ## Outputs